back

 11) Data Scientists and Mathematical Science Occupations

 Data scientists find patterns by analyzing tests, creating algorithms to predict outcomes, and deploying data tools.
-They can work for all kinds of business, making this an extremely versatile job.
+They can work for all kinds of businesses, making this an extremely versatile job.
 Expected growth is 31% in the next decade.
 Necessary education includes a Bachelor’s degree, along with relevant skills such as programming languages, machine learning, communication, and big data.
 The median annual income is $117,212.

 12) A Physician Assistant

 A physician assistant helps other medical professionals (doctors, nurse practitioners, etc.).
 They perform physical exams, administer medication, and assess treatment progress on a fundamental level.
 They are essentially the first check-in point before a patient speaks to physicians or nurse practitioners.
-Job growth will increase 31% over the next 10 year, with an average of 12,200 openings each year.
+Job growth will increase 31% over the next 10 years, with an average of 12,200 openings each year.
 Physician assistants need to have a master’s degree and licensure.

 Other Industries To Pay Attention to for Job Growth